10 Cinematic Milestones That Were Reached Sooner Than You Think

 While The Blair Witch Project (1999) certainly popularized the found-footage genre, the first of its kind was Ingagi (1930), an exploitation film about an expedition team who discover a tribe of gorilla-worshipping women in the Congo.
 The explorers even witness a ritual where the women are presented to gorillas as sex slaves.

-Because audiences had never seen a found-footage film before, the filmmakers tried to get away with passing it off as a documentary.
-That illusion didn’t last long, as it was clear that the natives were actually white actresses in blackface, and much of the footage had been stolen from another film.
+Because audiences had never seen a found-footage film before, the filmmakers tried to pass it off as a documentary.
+That ruse didn’t last long, as it was clear that the natives were actually white actresses in blackface, and much of the footage had been stolen from another film.
 It was also shot at the Los Angeles Zoo, rather than on location in Africa.

 The many lawsuits surrounding this film resulted in the Federal Trade Commission prohibiting further distribution.
 It’s now considered a lost film, as only posters and a few screenshots remain.